ropensci/baRulho/README.md

 The packages [seewave](https://cran.r-project.org/package=seewave) and [tuneR](https://cran.r-project.org/package=seewave) provide a huge variety of functions for acoustic analysis and manipulation.
-They moslty works on wave objects already imported into the R environment.
-The package [warbleR](https://cran.r-project.org/package=warbleR) provides functions to visualize and measure sounds alreay referenced in annotation tables, similar to [baRulho](https://marce10.github.io/baRulho/).
+They mostly work on wave objects already imported into the R environment.
+The package [warbleR](https://cran.r-project.org/package=warbleR) provides functions to visualize and measure sounds already referenced in annotation tables, similar to [baRulho](https://marce10.github.io/baRulho/).
 The package [Rraven](https://cran.r-project.org/package=Rraven) facilitates the